Security Advisory · v1.0

 About the author

 Brian Gallagher is CEO of LEMA Logic.
 45+ years in security and consulting, including CVE-2006-2042 and other responsibly-disclosed vulnerabilities to financial and security software vendors.
 Has served on university and governmental incident-response teams.
-National AI Advisory Board Member (Isle of Man).
+Isle of Man's national AI Advisory Group (AIAG) member.
 Open-source contributor and module maintainer on several platforms.
 Recently quoted in Forbes.

 Contact: brian@lemalogic.com · Follow for updates on Pressure Tested.